Q: What is the restriction on motor specification?

-Q: What are the dimensions of the planks and blocks?
+Q: What are the dimensions of the obstacles?

-The dimensions of planks in different parts of the arena are different, their width ranges from 5 to 8 cms and their length depends on the different valleys that they need to cross.
+The dimensions of obstacles in different parts of the arena are different, their height ranges from 8 to 10 cms and their length depends on the arena.
 All the dimensions are specified in the images provided in the event document.

 Q: What is the maximum number of participants per team?

 There can be a maximum of four participants per team.
-However there is no constraint of participants being from the same college or same year of study etc.
+However, there is no constraint of participants being from the same college or the same year of study etc.

 Q: Can one participant be in multiple teams?